-If I have a 'mission,' I suppose it is this: to use my music, this gift God has blessed me with, to express God's love, grace and mercy.
-It is my hope that my music will draw people in to a closer walk with God.
+If I have a 'mission,' I suppose it is this: to use my music, and this gift of music and storytelling, to express God's love, grace and mercy.
+It is my hope that my music will draw people in to a closer walk with Jesus.
 For those who are believers, I pray my music will bring them to a place of worship and encourage them to HOLD FAST to their faith.
-For those who are still seeking out the truth about God, who are seeking peace with God, I pray my music will be the conduit that softens their heart so that the Holy Spirit may do his work.
+For those who are still seeking out the truth, who are seeking peace with God, I pray my music will be the conduit that softens their heart so that the Holy Spirit may do His work.

 If you are seeking the truth about God, searching for peace of mind about your spiritual life, please consider these thoughts.
 And If you want more specific details on my beliefs, you'll find them here.